Bob And Brad Q2 Mini Massage Gun Review

 The handle is also rubberized to prevent slipping when your hands get sweaty.

 The battery is Samsung branded, which we can confidently say has served as well for over a year – it still works like it’s new.
-What’s even better, Ekrin offers a lifetime warranty.
+What’s even better is that Ekrin offers a lifetime warranty.

 It usually goes for $149, but with the MGA20 coupon, which gives you a 20% discount, you can get it for $119

 We’ve come to the end of our Bob and Brad Q2 mini massage gun review.
-This is a very well-executed mini massage gun from a well-known brand.
+This is a very well-executed small massage gun from the well-known Bob and Brad massage gun brand.

 Even though it has a low amplitude, the above-average stall force makes up for it – or at least to some extent.